“I was always looking outside myself for strength and confidence, but it comes from within. It is there all the time.” - Anna Freud

 A Space for Understanding

-My name is Petya Milcheva, and I am a Psychologist and Psychodynamic Psychotherapist with over 12 years of experience across the NHS, the public sector, and private practice in both the UK and Bulgaria.
-I offer a confidential and reflective space for adults to explore deep-seated emotional difficulties and the unconscious patterns that shape their lives.
+My name is Petya Milcheva, and I am a Psychologist and Psychodynamic Psychotherapist with over 12 years of experience across the NHS, the public sector, and in private practice.
+I offer a safe and reflective space where you can feel truly supported in the face of life’s challenges.

 How I Work